anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We don't receive wisdom; we must discover it for ourselves after a journey that no one can take for us or spare us.
+Quote: The longer we dwell on our misfortunes, the greater is their power to harm us.

-By: Marcel Proust
+By: Voltaire